 Being a leader is one of the most difficult positions anyone can occupy especially in the business world.
 This is because every decision you take can make or break your business.
 Being a leader has its pluses and negatives, and one of such negatives is the criticisms that come from within your company and those from the prying eyes of societies.
-Nonetheless, a visionary leader is never deterred by the criticisms from within or withal, criticisms only make him stronger.

 However, for those reading this article, you might feel this is easier said than done, I wouldn’t agree any less, perhaps because leadership entails a lot and it takes a lot of guts to make certain decisions as a leader.

 As a leader, there is always a transition that exists from being an excellent doer with experience to being a truly visionary leader with foresight, however, achieving this feat comes with its myriads of challenges depending on the leadership position one occupies, the number of people you are working with or the kind of company you are managing.

 Always remember that when you were just a doer; individual accomplishment was what determined your self-worth, delivering result was the only goal you pursued with zest, while this has the capacity to give you contentment, transiting from a doer to a visionary leader involves more than you can imagine.
 Below are strategies to help you transit from a doer to a truly visionary leader.

 Define What Success Looks Like For Your Team and Share It Broadly and Consistently

 As a leader you must strive to define what you consider a success, this will ensure you and your team are goal driven and know what’s at stake.

 Establish Clear Expectations for Each Person and Position on Your Team

 As a visionary leader, you must spell out what each member of your team needs to contribute to ensuring that your goal of being successful is achieved on the long run.

 Make Peace with the Fact That You Can’t Know Everything